-When communicating with transgender or gender expansive students regarding particular issues such as conduct, discipline, grades, attendance or health, school employees will focus on the conduct or particular issues rather than making assumptions regarding the student's actual or perceived gender identity or gender expression.
-Before communicating with parents of transgender or gender expansive students, it's important to ask the student how school employees should refer to the student when talking with their parents and guardians.
+If communication Before communicating with parents of transgender or gender expansive students is warranted, it's important to ask the student the school will not withhold information about students from their parents/guardians.
+Students who identify as transgender and/or gender expansive are more at risk for mental health issues.
+To that end, in order to make sure they had a supportive environment at school and home, school principals and/or counselors1 should communicate with parents/guardians. how school employees should refer to the student when talking with their parents and guardians.
 For families who are supportive, using the student's name and pronoun could be affirming for the student.
 For parents who are not supportive, or who are not aware of the student's transition at school, referring to their name and pronoun could be very dangerous.

 The district will not condone the intentional or persistent refusal to respect a student's gender identity or gender expression, or inappropriate release of information regarding a student's transgender or gender-expansive status.